joliva/XChatterPi/README.md

 The daemon will:
 - Watch the specified directory for new .wav files
-- Process any found files through ChatterPi
+- Process any found files through XChatterPi
 - Delete each file after successful processing
 - Continue watching for new files
 - Handle graceful shutdown with Ctrl+C